-The Nakai-Nam Theun National Protected Area (NNT NPA), located in the Annamite mountains of Lao People’s Democratic Republic (Laos PDR), is home to many threatened wildlife including the critically endangered Red-shanked Douc, White-cheeked Gibbon and Saola.
+The Nakai-Nam Theun National Park (NNT NP), located in the Annamite mountains of Lao People’s Democratic Republic (Laos PDR), is home to many threatened wildlife including the critically endangered Red-shanked Douc, White-cheeked Gibbon and Saola.

 However, like much of the biodiversity in Southeast Asia, these species face an increasing risk of extinction, brought on by illegal hunting for international trade and local consumption.